Be Like That (3 Doors Down song)

-"Be Like That" is a song by American rock band 3 Doors Down.
+"Be Like That" is a song by the American rock band 3 Doors Down.
 It was released on May 29, 2001, as the fourth single from their debut album, The Better Life (2000).
 The ballad peaked at number 24 on the US Billboard Hot 100 for the week ending November 10, 2001.
 A version of the song with minor lyrical changes was made for the film American Pie 2 and was included on the film's soundtrack.

 Content

 3 Doors Down lead singer Brad Arnold said, "This song was strange, because I wrote the verses and the choruses at two completely different times.
 And I couldn't think of the verse for the chorus, or the chorus for the verse.
 I always sing in my vehicle on my way home from band practice, and one night I was sitting there singing, and I put those two together, and I was like, Duh.
 And like I said, I don't play guitar at all.
 But I can just like sit down and chicken peck a note out or something.
 I went home and got a three chord structure going for the melody of it, and took it to practice the next day.
 I asked Chris [Henderson] to make something out of it, and he came back the next day and he had it, and it just went from there.
 But that song is just really about following your dreams.
 And I know everybody has 'em.
 It's not just about following your dreams, though.
 It's a little bit about dreams that you've missed, and a little notion of regret, also."

 The person in the first verse of the song is fictional, and Arnold left it open to interpretation on whether that person is older or younger.
 He said: "The difference in a good song and a great song, to me, is the difference in a good book and a good movie: They're both telling you the same story.
 They both have the same outcome.
 But whereas the movie is telling you exactly what to see and be heard, the book kind of lets you see whatever your mind comes up with, and it makes it a lot more applicable to your life in a lot of ways."

 The songs second verse makes a reference to Northpark Mall in Ridgeland, Mississippi (adjacent to their hometown), a place the band frequented during their youth.